Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 Things To Do in Fresno

-The Fresno area is full of fun and interesting things to do for people of all ages.
+The Fresno area offers plenty of fun and interesting activities for people of all ages.
 It has a vibrant cultural scene and access to famous National Parks.

 Some of the best things to do in Fresno include:

-• Visiting the Legion of Valor Veterans Museum, which is a veteran run institution that is home to a large collection of military objects.
+• Visiting the Legion of Valor Veterans Museum, which is a veteran-run institution that is home to an extensive collection of military objects.

 • Spending a day exploring the arts and culture scene by visiting the Fresno Art Museum or catching a show at the Tower Theatre.

-• Getting in touch with our nation’s stunning natural heritage by visiting Yosemite, Kings Canyon, and Sequoia National Parks.
+• Get in touch with our nation’s stunning natural heritage by visiting Yosemite, Kings Canyon, and Sequoia National Parks.

 • Visiting the Forestiere Underground Gardens to experience the unique underground oasis and artistry of the historic site.